jnsnjit/ctf_writeups_and_notes/forenics/windows/investigating_windows.md

 windows firewall --> monitoring --> firewall --> check recent actions

 15. check for dns poisoning, what site was targeted? <br>
-lol guessed it was google, was right.
+found how to do online! <br>
+goes in file manager:
+local disk --> windows --> system32 --> drivers --> etc
+in there, open host file, check for changed dns ip address, for example, on my computer I have docker, so in my host sections docker has added certain ips to my dns table

-ugh almost done with this chall, but wrapping up for the night
+ugh almost done with this chall, but wrapping up for the night <br>
+alr lets wrap this up frfr ong

+* something of note *
+in reg, go to:
+hkey_local_machine>software>microsoft>windows>currentversion>run (like looking at startup tasks)